RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 - Rocket&reg; Enterprise Developer for Visual Studio 2022. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
 - A TN3270 terminal emulator to run the IBM CICS application.

-> **Note:** This tutorial uses the Host Access for the Cloud (HACloud) service, which is installed with Enterprise Developer, but you may use an alternative terminal emulator.
+> **Note:** This tutorial uses the Host Access for the Cloud (HACloud) service, which is installed with Enterprise Developer, but you can use an alternative terminal emulator.

 ## Requirements